The evidence for Non-surgical treatments for Ankle Osteoarthritis

-Prolotherapy offers a non-surgical option which corrects the underlying ligament damage which led to arthritis in the first place.
+Prolotherapy offers a non-surgical option which corrects the underlying ligament damage and ankle joint instability which led to arthritis in the first place.
 It is a regenerative injection procedure in which a dextrose-based proliferant solution is injected into the joint, and along the ligaments of the ankle.

 Prolotherapy injections create a mild inflammatory reaction in the area of damaged tissue.
 This dramatically increases the blood supply to an area where the blood supply is usually weak.
 This signals the body that healing is needed.